szczyglis-dev/py-gpt/README.md

 - `Additional keyword arguments (**kwargs) for data loaders`: Additional keyword arguments (**kwargs), such as settings, API keys, for the data loader.
 These arguments will be passed to the loader; please refer to the PyGPT documentation or LlamaHub loaders reference for a list of allowed arguments for the specified data loader.
 One argument per single row.

 - `Use local models in Video/Audio and Image (vision) loaders`: Enable usage of local models in Video/Audio and Image (vision) loaders.
-If disabled, then API models will be used (GPT-4 Vision and Whisper).
-Note: local models will work only in the Python version (not compiled/Snap).
+If disabled, the Image (vision) loader uses the image model configured in the `Chat with Files (LlamaIndex, inline)` plugin, while the Video/Audio loader uses the speech-recognition provider configured in the `Audio Input` plugin.
+Note: local models work only in the Python version (not compiled/Snap).
 Default: False.

 *Update*